-SC = Stephanie Cashin, JS = Jillian Stephens, DS = David Smith, BL = Brinna Lee, CW = Chris Waterston, LLG = Lesley Lokovic Gamber
+SC = Stephanie Cashin, JS = Jillian Stephens, DS = David Smith, BL = Brinna Lee, CW = Chris Waterston

-Individual plants and wildlife species were evaluated in this report based on their "special-status."
-For this report, plants were considered "special-status" based on one or more of the following criteria:
+Individual plants and wildlife species were evaluated in this report based on their "special status."
+For this report, plants were considered special status based on one or more of the following criteria:

-- Listing through the Federal and/or State Endangered Species Act (ESA); and/or - Occurrence in the CNPS Rare Plant Inventory (Rank 1A, 1B, 2A, 2B, 3, or 4).
+- Listing through the Federal and/or State Endangered Species Act (ESA); and/or - CNPS Rare Plant Inventory Rank 1A, 1B, 2A, 2B, 3, or 4.

-Wildlife species were considered "special-status" based on one or more of the following criteria:
+Wildlife species were considered special-status based on one or more of the following criteria: